 The Traditional Approach

 Traditionally, the process of software development included rigid software development models.
 Processes included a structured layout of a step by step approach from requirements gathering to final testing and release of the product.
-Well, the processes were mostly aimed towards creating a flawless product in accordance to software quality standards.
+Well, the processes were mostly aimed towards creating a flawless product in accordance to software quality standards and CRM development.

 There are two major ways to accomplish a successful project - SDLC (Software Development Life Cycle) and PDLC (Project Development Life Cycle).
 PDLC is a set of activities that go hand in hand and control the projects.